Graduating from the pediatrician to the adult doctor

 Lastly, transitioning to an adult doctor is about more than just switching medical professionals.
 It is also about autistic individuals learning self-advocacy.
 Navigating the process to a new doctor is a valuable life skill.
 For more information on ways to help support yourself or your autistic child in new situations like this, check out our Roadmap to Self-Empowerment for Autistic Adults.

 Family ECHO: Autism is a virtual training series developed with Nationwide Children’s Hospital.
 The episode “The Second Act” includes a discussion on healthcare, including legal considerations with guardianship and power of attorney, and coproducing care with your medical team.
-Register for the upcoming series here.
+Find and register for upcoming sessions here.

 Got Transition, the federally funded program of The National Alliance to Advance Adolescent Health, is centered around improving the transition from pediatric to adult healthcare.
 Resources include readiness quizzes for both autistic youth and parents and a Transfer of Care Checklist.